BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2020-08-03-britta-rude-modeling-in-economics.md

 a) $$(T-t) \omega^{mex} + t \omega^{us} - t pc^{us} - (T-t) c^{mex} - cc = 0
 b) \omega^{mex} < \omega^{us}

-p is the relative price of consumping in the US, with $$p>1$$ indicating that consumption in the US is more costly than in Mexico.
+p is the relative price of consumping in the US, with $$p>1$$ indicating that consumption in the US is more costly than in Mexico. cc represents the cost of moving (transportation costs, ability to cross the border, non-labor income (e.g., income from property owned in Mexico), and forgone income).